alexgarabt/neural_network/README.md

 # Neural Network
-Custom implementation of the vanilla neural network This repo is a learning proyect.
+Custom implementation of neural network flexible architecture that allows to define any number of layers and neurons.
+This repo is a learning proyect.

 ## Example of use
 > [!NOTE]